ktkennychow/nextjs-friends-only/README.md

 ## OnlyFriends

 A real-time message board for only your friends!
 Where you can only sign in with a secret code.
-Functionalities include posts and comments creation, editing and removal.
+Functionalities include include post creation, editing, removal, and comment.

 ## Technology used